Key Takeaways:

 - Clean up spills immediately and avoid leaving dirty dishes in the sink overnight.

-Regular cleaning not only eliminates potential food sources for cockroaches but also makes your home less inviting overall.
+Regular cleaning not only eliminates common food sources for cockroaches but also makes your home less inviting overall.

 Cockroaches are surprisingly adept at squeezing through tiny cracks and gaps.
 Sealing these entry points is one of the most effective strategies for how to prevent cockroaches.
 Here’s how: